cwendorf/EASI/docs/applications/EffectsMixedDataApplication.md

 ## Exposition Mixed Data Application

-This page analyzes simple effects with an exposition pipe operator using mixed design (between-subjects and within-subjects) data.
+This page implements a exposition pipe operator to analyze simple effects using mixed design (between-subjects and within-subjects) data.

 - [Data Management](#data-management)